HaolingZHANG/DNASpiderWeb/entities/README.md

 ---

-You can generate the results (360MB) by yourself (as step 1 in example folder), it only takes several minutes.
+You can generate the results (360MB) by yourself (as step 1 in pipeline folder), it only takes several minutes.

 Ignored file list:
 ```html